jaxxstorm/leebriggs.co.uk/_posts/2022-09-05-authenticating-to-aws-the-right-way.md

 ![Hacked AWS Accounts](/img/aws-reddit-hacked.png)

 If you head into Reddit's cesspit for a second and read one of those threads, you'll see the advice to "make sure you have MFA turned on!" which is very good advice.
 The problem is, AWS access keys and secret keys don't _need_ MFA to be effective.
-If you some has your keys, they can do a whole bunch of stuff, including change your password to lock you out.
+If someone has your keys, they can do a whole bunch of stuff, including change your password to lock you out.
 That's not good, is it?

 # Temporary Credentials to the rescue